Our Mission

 - Edmund Burke

-Now, recently retired from federal public service, she has established Heart Lifeline Int'l to combat human trafficking on several fronts.
+Now, recently retired from federal public service, she established Heart Lifeline Int'l and recently the International Child Rescue Network to combat human trafficking on several fronts.
 Her heart's desire is to see people free to pursue their dreams, and live out their God given destiny.
-She believes this horrific international human rights violation can be stopped with a multi-level approach including collaboration and commitment from the community level and through strong and courageous government leaders.
+She believes this horrific international human rights violation can be stopped with a multi-level approach including collaboration with others at work in anti-trafficking activities including child rescue.

 WHO WE ARE